.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 At thirteen, I had a mental breakdown.
 I was taken away from my parents and put into a state mental hospital.
 At first, it confirmed to me that I really was the FREAK of nature that my mother said that I was.
 But while I was in the hospital, my family and I went through an intense therapy program.
 I stayed in the hospital for four months before being released.

 I was released from the hospital and was able to resume my last year of school.
-I had what I thought was a fresh start on life—new friends and people who would not know about my past.
+I had what I thought was a fresh start on life — new friends and people who would not know about my past.
 I even started to study the Bible with the Jehovah’s Witnesses who had come to my door so that I could get closer to God.
 But one thing puzzled me.
-In all of this, I still had feelings for the same sex.
+In all of this, I still had feelings for the same gender.
 I wondered, “Why weren’t these feelings going away?”

 I had many sports friends who played football.
 As I gained acceptance among the jocks because of my muscular size, we became friends and bonded.
 Eventually, we tried sex together and even though it was only a couple of times, inside me I was raging with homosexual feelings.
 So at 16 years of age, I started acting out on my feelings and I went to my first gay bar.
 It was for people over 16 and under 21 years of age because there was no drinking allowed in this bar.